Special effects of The Empire Strikes Back: Robots

 Johnson led the refinement of the R2-D2 costume.
 Eight R2-D2s were built in total; five of them were outsourced to the White Horse Toy Company in Oxfordshire, who formed them in fiberglass instead of aluminum to be lighter, and one was made to be waterproof.
 While the exterior shell was built at White Horse, the mechanisms were outsourced to a separate company.
 The remote-controlled units had a honeycomb-like epoxy and polyurethane core that made them tough but light, weighing about 32 pounds.
 One unit was used for experimentation.
 Their control mechanisms were built by Andrew Kelly.

 Two units were built for Kenny Baker to sit inside and control; he used a radio to hear what was going on outside the units.
 He had a seat harness and more advanced controls, which allowed him to move forward and backward and move the head around without touching the hot electronics.
 They also had a remote-controlled third leg that could be raised or lowered.
-Andrew Daniels's C-3PO outfit was reduced to 11 parts from 20, making it lighter and smoothing out any sharp edges.
+Anthony Daniels's C-3PO outfit was reduced to 11 parts from 20, making it lighter and smoothing out any sharp edges.
 The IG-88 bounty hunter robot was constructed and puppeteered by Bill Hargreaves.

 The Imperial probe droid was designed by McQuarrie and improved by Johnston.
 The London team built a full-scale 8 ft version at Elstree and planned to ship it to ILM for filming, but Lucas wanted to film it against snow so it was sent to Finse instead.
 The radio-controlled droid had lights and moving appendages, and appeared to float by being moved along tracks concealed in the snow.
 Amand animated the miniature version, which he found difficult due to its many moving parts.

 To film its explosive landing on Hoth, eight sticks of dynamite were positioned on the glacier to capture the shot as the sun rose over the horizon.
 The filming crew had to wait for the weather to clear at the right time, and three to four cameras were positioned about half a mile away using telephoto lenses.
 The demolitions expert in charge accidentally knocked the battery pack out of his radio and did not receive the message to detonate the explosives; producer Jim Bloom had to run up the hill to speak to him, but the weather had shifted and they decided to detonate and capture the scenery as it was.
 The explosion was larger than expected, as the quantity of dynamite was overestimated due to the dampening effect of the snow.